FluidNumerics/research-computing-cluster/docs/source/ResearchApplications/openfoam_and_paraview.rst

 ####################
-OpenFOAM
+OpenFOAM & Paraview
 ####################

-`OpenFOAM <https://openfoam.org/>`_ is an open-source finite-volume based computational fluid dynamics toolkit for simulating a variety of fluid phenomena.
-The Research Computing Cluster (RCC) offers OpenFOAM through virtual machine images that can be easily incorporated into an existing RCC.
+`OpenFOAM <https://openfoam.org/>`_ is an open-source finite-volume based computational fluid dynamics toolkit for simulating a variety of fluid phenomena. `Paraview <https://paraview.org/>`_ is an open-source toolkit for visualizing scientific data and is capable of leveraging clusters of compute instances for rendering large datasets.

+The Research Computing Cluster (RCC) offers OpenFOAM and Paraview through virtual machine images that can be easily incorporated into an existing RCC.
 Alternatively, if you want to get started with a click-to-deploy solution that has OpenFOAM, Paraview, and GMSH installed, you can use the `RCC-CFD Marketplace solution <https://console.cloud.google.com/marketplace/product/fluid-cluster-ops/cloud-cfd>`_.

 This documentation covers

 1. What is included in the RCC-CFD VM Images
 2. How to add OpenFOAM to an existing cluster
-3. How to use Target Architecture VM images for optimal performance
+3. Target Architecture VM images
+4. Basics of connecting Paraview Server on the RCC to your local Paraview client

 If you'd like to deploy RCC-CFD from the Google Cloud Marketplace, see the :docs:`Deploy from Marketplace <../QuickStart/deploy_from_marketplace>`_ documentation.
 If you'd like to deploy RCC-CFD using Terraform, see the :docs:`Deploy with Terraform <../QuickStart/deploy_with_terraform>`_ documentation.